globalizejs/globalize/README.md

             symbol: "$"
         }
     },
-    // calendars defines all the possible calendars used by this culture.
+    // "calendars" property defines all the possible calendars used by this
-    // There should be at least one defined with name "standard", and is the
+    // culture.
+There should be at least one defined with name "standard", and
-    // default calendar used by the culture.
+    // is the default calendar used by the culture.
     // A calendar contains information about how dates are formatted,
     // information about the calendar's eras, a standard set of the date
     // formats, translations for day and month names, and if the calendar is